When to visit the vet?

 Causes

 UvealUveal refers to the uvea, or the middle layer of the eye.
-Uveal diseases can include inflammatory conditions (uveitis) and other conditions affecting the iris, ciliary body, and choroid. cysts arise from the accumulation of fluid between the layers of the irisThe iris is the colored part of the eye that surrounds the pupil.
-It consists of muscle tissue and adjusts the size of the pupil through its contraction or relaxation to regulate the amount of light that enters the eye. or uveaThe uvea is the middle layer of the eyeball, consisting of the iris, the ciliary body, and the choroid.
+Uveal diseases can include inflammatory conditions (uveitis) and other conditions affecting the iris, ciliary body, and choroid. cysts develop due to the accumulation of fluid between the layers of the irisThe iris is the colored part of the eye that surrounds the pupil.
+It consists of muscle tissue and adjusts the size of the pupil through its contraction or relaxation to regulate the amount of light that enters the eye. or the uveaThe uvea is the middle layer of the eyeball, consisting of the iris, the ciliary body, and the choroid.
 It is rich in blood vessels and plays a role in regulating the amount of light that enters the eye and in nourishing the eye..
 These fluid accumulations can be caused by various factors.
-They can develop spontaneously or be triggered by inflammatory conditions, traumaA trauma refers to a physical injury or damage caused by external force.
-Traumas can range from simple cuts to severe multiple injuries., or genetic factors.
-In some cases, they are associated with other eye conditions such as glaucoma.
+They can develop spontaneously or be triggered by inflammatory conditions, traumas, or genetic factors.
+In some cases, they are associated with other eye diseases such as glaucoma.

 Genetic factors play a significant role in the development of uvealUveal refers to the uvea, or the middle layer of the eye.
 Uveal diseases can include inflammatory conditions (uveitis) and other conditions affecting the iris, ciliary body, and choroid. cysts.
 Certain dog breeds such as the Golden Retriever, Labrador Retriever, and Boston Terrier are more commonly affected.
-This suggests that hereditary factors can influence susceptibility to these cysts.
+This suggests that hereditary factors can influence the predispositionA predisposition is an innate inclination or susceptibility of an organism to certain diseases or conditions.
+In dogs and cats, there may be a genetic predisposition to certain conditions such as hip dysplasia or certain heart diseases. to these cysts.

 Symptoms

 Many dogs with uvealUveal refers to the uvea, or the middle layer of the eye.
-Uveal diseases can include inflammatory conditions (uveitis) and other conditions affecting the iris, ciliary body, and choroid. cysts do not show obvious symptoms, especially when the cysts are small.
+Uveal diseases can include inflammatory conditions (uveitis) and other conditions affecting the iris, ciliary body, and choroid. cysts show no obvious symptoms, especially when the cysts are small.
 In some cases, however, they can impair vision by blocking light from reaching the retinaThe retina is the light-sensitive layer at the back of the eye that captures visual information and transmits it to the brain via the optic nerve.
 Retinal diseases can lead to vision loss in dogs and cats..
-This can lead to changes in behavior, such as a reduced willingness to play or walk in low light.
+This can lead to changes in behavior, such as a decreased willingness to play or run in low light.

-If the cysts are large or numerous, they can put pressure on other structures of the eye and potentially lead to secondary problems such as glaucoma.
-This can lead to symptoms such as redness, pain, tearing, and an increase in intraocular pressure.
+If the cysts are large or numerous, they can exert pressure on other structures of the eye and potentially lead to secondary problems such as glaucoma.
+This can result in symptoms such as redness, pain, tearing, and an increase in intraocular pressure.

 Diagnosis